Tetralogy of Fallot: Tet spells

-Tet spells are defined as cyanotic spells occurring due to the obstruction right ventricular outflow.
+Tet spells are defined as cyanotic spells occurring due to the obstruction of right ventricular outflow.
 Tet spells can be triggered by various factors such as crying, progressive tachypnea, and deep breathing, with symptoms including but not limited to blue skin, nails and lips, profound crying and difficulty breathing.

 Tet spells may be treated with beta-blockers such as propranolol, but acute episodes require rapid intervention with morphine or intranasal fentanyl to reduce ventilatory drive, a vasopressor such as phenylephrine, or norepinephrine to increase systemic vascular resistance, and IV fluids for volume expansion.

 Oxygen (100%) may be effective in treating spells because it is a potent pulmonary vasodilator and systemic vasoconstrictor.
 This allows more blood flow to the lungs by decreasing shunting of deoxygenated blood from the right to left ventricle through the VSD.
 There are also simple procedures such as squatting and the knee chest position which increase systemic vascular resistance and decrease right-to-left shunting of deoxygenated blood into the systemic circulation.

 If the spells are refractory to the above treatments, people are usually intubated and sedated.
-The treatment of last resort for tet spells is extracorporeal membrane oxygenation (ECMO) along with consideration of Blalock Taussig shunt (BT shunt).
+The treatment of last resort for tet spells is extracorporeal membrane oxygenation (ECMO) along with consideration of Blalock-Thomas-Taussig shunt (BTT shunt).

 Total surgical repair

 Total surgical repair of TOF is a curative surgery.
 Different techniques can be used in performing TOF repair.
+One method to permit pulmonary blood flow post-birth is the stenting of the ductus arterious (DA) through the inducement of a systemic-to-pulmonary shunt.
+This surgical approach has an 83% success rate.
 However, a transatrial, transpulmonary artery approach is used for most cases.
 The repair consists of two main steps: closure of the VSD with a patch and reconstruction of the right ventricular outflow tract.